-Guest post by Laura Dietz, University of New Hampshire
+Guest post by Dr. Laura Dietz, University of New Hampshire

 This Success Story is a report on the results of the Northeast Big Data Innovation Hub’s 2020 Seed Fund program.